upenn-libraries/alchemy/README.md

 alchemy is meant to be an extensible swiss army knife for working with Elements.
 It aspires to provide:

-- A clean platform for scripts and sundry (vs writing ad hoc scripts) that eliminates a lot of boilerplate
 - A collection of pre-packaged, ready-to-run tasks broadly useful to Elements users
+- A simple platform for writing your own scripts and sundry (vs ad hoc scripts), eliminating a lot of boilerplate
-- A way to do system configuration management (export system state to files)
+- A way to do application configuration management (export system state to files)
 - A way to do testing and verification

 This is currently 'alpha' code.
 Expect things to change.